odewahn/gpt-level-classifier/README.md

 ### Measuring accuracy by using GPT-3 against itself

 Human-in-the-loop evaluators might be expensive, difficult to find, and/or hard to manage.
-Might we use GPT-3 adversarialy to check its own answers?
+Might we use GPT-3 adversarially to check its own answers?
 In other words, GPT-3 in the loop.

 As inspired by Adam Witwer, we could have GPT-3 evaluate its own answer.
 For example, GPT-3 might classify "Bash Shell Scripting" as an intermediate title: